DimensionDev/qualification/README.md

-# Mask Network ITO qualification smart contract
+# Mask Network Miscellaneous Smart Contract

 [中文版](./README_Chinese.md)

 ## Introduction

+This repository contains miscellaneous smart contracts used(not necessarily developed) by Mask Network: `ITO qualification smart contracts`, `Mask ERC-20 token smart contract`, [BalanceChecker](https://github.com/wbobeirne/eth-balance-checker) and [Multicall](https://github.com/makerdao/multicall).

 `Initial Twitter Offering (ITO) qualification smart contract` is an important part of `Mask Network ITO main smart contract`([source code](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/ito.sol)).
 In the ITO, `qualification smart contract` acts as a plugin, and it is used to check if a user is qualified to participate.
 This document gives a brief introduction of `qualification smart contract` and shows how to use it with an example.
 Please keep in mind that the smart contract sample code is just for demonstration.
 The example needs to be tailored to fulfill your own requirement.

+`Mask ERC20 token smart contract` is an ERC-20 compatible token smart contract.
+This test token smart contract includes `mint` functionality, which is convenient for developers.

+`BalanceChecker` and `Multicall` are open source smart contracts(MIT License).

-## Overview
+## `LuckyDraw qualification smart contract` Overview

 Smart contract interface `IQLF` ([source code](https://github.com/DimensionDev/InitialTwitterOffering/blob/master/contracts/IQLF.sol)) is introduced to provide an API `logQualified()` that takes an address as input and returns a boolean indicating if the given address is qualified.
 If a user is not qualified, the `ITO main smart contract` will stop this user from participating an ITO(reverting a transaction).
 Customized `qualification contract` **SHOULD** implement contract `IQLF`.
 The deployed `qualification contract` address is required when a new ITO pool is created.
 Example: Ethereum mainnet [transaction](https://etherscan.io/tx/0xe27452456bdaa0e0dfdb099c5d8d94a15dd56d43568c80b479ad3018788783f8).